travisbm/ruby-quizzes/README.md

 ## Instructions

-1) Clone this repo ( git@github.com:tiy-austin-ror-jan2015/ruby-quizzes.git )
+1. Clone this repo ( `git clone git@github.com:tiy-austin-ror-jan2015/ruby-quizzes.git` )

-2) CD into the new directory
+2. CD into the new directory `cd ruby-quizzes`

-3) Run `rspec` and see the errors
+3. Run `rspec` and see the errors

-4) Start solving the errors one at a time.
+4. Start solving the errors one at a time.